 Are you a healthy eater?
 Your body is like a car.
 The fuel it runs on is the food you eat.
 If you eat too much of the wrong kinds of foods or not enough of the right kinds of foods, your body can break down.

-You probably don’t like being stranded on the side of the road with a flat tire.
-In the same way, your body can leave you feeling unable to do the things you want to do, either because you’re too tired or you’re sick.
+You probably wouldn’t like being stranded on the side of the road with a flat tire.
+In the same way, you don’t want your body to leave you feeling unable to do the things you want to do, either because you’re too tired or you’re sick.

 To fuel your body correctly, you need to eat foods that give you the right types and amounts of vitamins.
 Your parents may give you vitamin supplements in the form of pills or chewable tablets from time to time.
 But did you also know that vitamins occur naturally in many of the foods you eat?